PavanHebli/LangChain_SearchAgent/README.md

 ### AskMe Anything

-AskMe Anything is a GPT-powered AI application designed to provide accurate answers to your questions by leveraging AI agents capable of searching the web for the latest information.
+AskMe Anything is a LLM-powered AI application designed to provide accurate answers to your questions by leveraging AI agents capable of searching the web for the latest information.
 This ensures that the responses are up-to-date and accurate, even for queries that the AI might not have immediate knowledge of.

 This repository hosts a Streamlit application integrated with two Large Language Model (LLM) providers:
 1. Groq